 This method involves weaker laser beams directed at two tiny gold cones, which emit hydrogen plasma towards each other.
 When this "bombardment" occurs with the right parameters, a fusion reaction can occur.

 Even if gold cones vaporize after melting, the final cost may be "extremely small - if not negligible - in the future operation of a power plant," he says.
 Zhang Zhe, lead researcher of the experiment.
 "A small speck of gold can make thousands of cones."

 A reactor like ITER, but much cheaper?

-When that happens, the team could have a fusion reactor that rivals ITER's capabilities, and at a fraction of the cost.
+When that happens, the team could have a fusion reactor that rivals the capabilities of ITER, and at a fraction of the cost.